yanganto/near-staking-knd/docs/run-main-test-shard.md

 ```

 Just like in the `localnet` example, you can query
-`http://localhost:2233/metrics` on each host or use `kuutamoctl` to see which
+`http://localhost:2233/metrics` on each host or use `kneard-ctl` to see which
 host is currently the designated validator.

 # Further reading